Godmartinz/Node-LTI-1.3-library/README.md

 This Javascript-based Library allows an education provider to integrate web-based external Tools into their chosen learning Platform, such as Moodle, Blackboard, Edgenuity, etc, without needing to understand the underlying Learning Tools Interoperability (LTI) standards (https://www.imsglobal.org/activity/learning-tools-interoperability).

-This Library supports the LTI 1.3 Core standards (https://www.imsglobal.org/spec/lti/v1p3), which implements up-to-date privacy and security standards.
-It also provides limited support the Assignment and Grade Services (https://www.imsglobal.org/spec/lti-ags/v2p0).
+This Library supports the LTI 1.3 Core standards, which implements up-to-date privacy and security standards.
+It also provides limited support the Assignment and Grade Services.

-In the future, this Library will be updated to fully support the LTI Advantage extensions (https://www.imsglobal.org/spec/lti/v1p3/impl) for Assignments/Grades.
-At this time, LTI Advantage Names and Roles Provisioning Services (https://www.imsglobal.org/spec/lti-nrps/v2p0/) and Deep Linking (https://www.imsglobal.org/spec/lti-dl/v2p0/) is not supported.
+In the future, this Library will be updated to fully support the LTI Advantage extensions for Assignments/Grades.
+At this time, LTI Advantage Names and Roles Provisioning Services and Deep Linking is not supported.

 ## Overview